SimSig WTT and WTR file format

 A train-type-unit consists of:

-The CSL and CSH values should be present but may be omitted.
-The BRK and PWR values are encoded as follows:
+The SCL and CSH values should be present but may both be omitted (but not only one).
+The BRK, PWR, and SCL values are encoded as follows:

 Encoding Meaning